Cleveland Clinic logo

 Pyuria

-Pyuria is a condition in which you have pus in your pee.
-UTIs are the most common cause, but other causes include STIs, viral infections and chronic use of some medications.
-The most common symptom is cloudy, foul-smelling pee.
-Treatment involves managing its cause.
+Pyuria is when you have a lot of white blood cells or pus in your pee.
+UTIs are the most common cause, but STIs, viral infections and some medications can also cause it.
+The most common symptom is cloudy, strong-smelling pee.
+Treatment involves managing the cause.

-Pyuria (pi-YER-ree-UH) is a condition in which you have high levels of white blood cells (leukocytes) or pus in your urine (pee).
+Pyuria is a common condition in which you have high levels of white blood cells (leukocytes) or pus in your pee.
 Pus is a thick, discolored (white, yellow, pink or green) fluid that your body makes to help fight off an infection.
-It consists of white blood cells, dead tissue and bacteria.
-You have pyuria if you have 10 or more white blood cells per cubic millimeter of pee.
+You have pyuria (pronounced "pi-YER-ree-UH") if you have 10 or more white blood cells per cubic milliliter of pee.
+It may cause your pee to look cloudy or discolored.

 Advertisement